NinCollin/minibord/README.md

 ## installing
 It needs some version of PHP (tested on 7, should work on 8) and a MySQL or MariaDB server.

+* Create a new MySQL database
+* Import the minibord.sql file to this database
-Create a new MySQL database, import the minibord.sql file, and edit core.php with your MySQL login details
+* Edit core.php with your MySQL login details
+* Make some mini posts

 ## demo
 You can view a live demo of it at https://board.rainynight.city